 Bamboo plugin – Provides workflow designs through Bamboo server native user interface

-- For more information about pipeline configuration see: How to setup continuous integration and continuous delivery tasks using the ApexSQL DevOps toolkit Bamboo plugin
+- For more information about pipeline configuration see: How to setup database continuous integration and continuous delivery tasks using the ApexSQL DevOps toolkit Bamboo plugin

 Azure DevOps Services/ Azure DevOps Server (TFS) plugin – Provides workflow designs for build and release pipelines on Azure DevOps cloud and on premises solution

-- For more information about pipeline configuration see: How to setup continuous integration and continuous delivery tasks using the ApexSQL DevOps toolkit – Azure DevOps Server (TFS) / Azure DevOps Services plugin
+- For more information about pipeline configuration see: How to setup database continuous integration and continuous delivery tasks using the ApexSQL DevOps toolkit – Azure DevOps Server (TFS) / Azure DevOps Services plugin